Deepakindresh/Krypton/README.md

 | /favourites | Lists all available favourites

 More info about API usage can be found at the [Postman Collection](https://www.getpostman.com/collections/9f28d57ae334429e1f1f)

-## Bonus

-- Feel free to add functionality (not mandatory)
-- Use redux/context for state management
-- Well explained readme (screenshot etc)

 ---